-We’ve seen a spike in online traffic for air purifiers recently, as worried people are, understandably, looking for products to help prevent getting coronavirus.
+We saw a spike in online traffic for air purifiers at the start of the pandemic as worried people were, understandably, looking for products to help prevent them getting Covid-19.

 Just want to see which air purifiers that impressed in our tests?
 See our list of Best Buy air purifiers.

 You can also read the latest coronavirus news and advice from Which?

 At the start of the pandemic, some air purifier manufacturers implied, or outright claimed, that their machines would protect you from coronavirus.